raiden-network/raiden/docs/rest_api.rst

     - there is nothing to do since neither ``state`` nor ``total_deposit`` have been given, or
     - the value of ``state`` is not a valid channel state.
    :statuscode 402: Insufficient balance to do a deposit, or insufficient ETH to pay for the gas of the on-chain transaction
+   :statuscode 404: The given token and / or partner addresses are not valid eip55-encoded Ethereum addresses
    :statuscode 408: Deposit event was not read in time by the Ethereum node
    :statuscode 409:
     - Provided channel does not exist or